Definition of Capital Lease

 For a lease to be termed as a capital lease, at least one of the following criteria is to be fulfilled:

-- The lease term should cover greater than 75% of the life of the asset.
+- The lease term should cover over 75% of the asset’s life.

-- Lessee has been given an option to purchase the asset at the end of the lease term.
+- Lessee has been given the option to purchase the asset at the end of the lease term.

-- The Lease must contain the bargain for the purchase price at the end of the lease term, and the price might be less than the market price.
+- The Lease must contain the bargain for the purchase price at the end of the lease term, which might be less than the market price.

-- The Present Value of lease payments should be greater than 90 percent of the asset’s market value.
+- The Present Value of lease payments should exceed 90 percent of the asset’s market value.

 Example of Capital Lease

 Company A Ltd. enters into a lease agreement with the government to use the governmental property as the Land and building.
-The Term of the lease was 25 years, and the yearly lease payments were $ 300,000 per year for 25 years to be paid at the end of each year.
+The lease term was 25 years, and the yearly lease payments were $ 300,000 for 25 years, to be paid at the end of each year.
 The fair value of the property is $ 3,550,000.
 The rate of interest prevailing in the market is 7%.
-Determine whether the lease is a capital lease or an operating lease?
+Determine whether the lease is a capital lease or an operating lease.

 Solution:

-For a lease to be termed as capital lease one of the criteria as mentioned in criteria for capital lease is to be fulfilled As the useful life of an asset is not determined hence, we cannot calculate whether useful life covers more than 75 percent of the lease term and it is also not defined whether the lessee has the option to buy the leased property at the end of the lease term.
-Hence, we will calculate the present value of lease payments to determine whether the lease is qualified to be a capital lease.
+For a lease to be termed a capital lease, one of the criteria mentioned in the criteria for a capital lease is to be fulfilled.
+As the useful life of an asset is not determined, we cannot calculate whether useful life covers more than 75 percent of the lease term, and it is also not defined whether the lessee has the option to buy the leased property at the end of the lease term.
+Hence, we will calculate the present value of lease payments to determine whether the lease qualifies as a capital lease.

 Year |